Youth Winter Colouring Contest

 The Art Of Adornment 2024 Wearable Art Show and Gala Call for Submissions is open!
 Artists are invited to create and submit ensembles or accessories designed to be worn!

 For Arts & Culture

 Welcome to our new site!
 We are thrilled to be working toward making this a functional space for you to access information and tickets for upcoming events, call for artists, and other news!
 We appreciate your understanding and patience as we continue to update.

-Rossland Council for Arts and Culture (RCAC) was founded in 1998, by a group of artists who recognized a need to promote and grow the arts & culture sector in Rossland.
-The Rossland Council for Arts and Culture’s goal to ‘enhance lifestyles through creative expression’ is achieved by providing year-round, diverse and accessible arts and culture programming and events.
+The Rossland Council for Arts and Culture was founded in 1998, by a group of artists who recognized a need to promote and grow the arts & culture sector in Rossland.
+Our goal to ‘enhance lifestyles through creative expression’ is achieved by providing year-round, diverse and accessible arts and culture programming and events.